vincentpham1991/PythonProjects/README.md

 #### HiddenMarkovModelFraud:

 Applies the Hidden Markov Model in order to detect credit card fraud.
 The underlying assumption is that there are 3 hidden states: high, medium, and low spending amounts.
+More detailed README found in folder.

 ###### fraudChecker.py
 ###### HMMArray.py